oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.md

 > The values in CVSS vector differs from values of the properties `attackVector`, `scope` and `availabilityImpact`.

-> A tool MAY overwrite contradicting values according to the `vectorString` as quick fix.
+> A tool MAY overwrite contradicting values according to the `vectorString` as a quick fix.

 ### 6.1.11 CWE <a id='mandatory-tests--cwe'></a>